By Jessica Fargen Walsh

 Nitrates are costing small towns lots of money

-Edgar, population 451, is building a water line to Fairfield, about 12 miles away, at a cost of $2.98 million, which it is paying for with a USDA loan and grant and water rates that are up to $10 higher.
+Edgar, population about 400, is building a water line to Fairfield, about 12 miles away, at a cost of $2.98 million, which it is paying for with a USDA loan and grant and water rates that are up to $10 higher.
 The city has been on administrative order for 15 years.

 Steele City with a population of 58 is using more than $900,000 in grants and loans to build a water line to Endicott.
 Construction will start soon.

 Trumbull, population 196, spent $478,000 to build a pipeline to connect to the Hastings water supply in 2006.
 The village will be paying off the loan — about $23,000 a year — until 2046.

 Prosser used a USDA $77,000 grant in 2015 to install reverse osmosis systems in all 42 households that use the community system, but the village’s water operator must collect water samples four times a year, and the village is responsible for maintenance.

 The city of Osmond, with about 800 people, spent $1.2 million on two new wells using state funds.

 Glenvil, with about 300 people, just built a $350,000 well, which will result in a $10 a month increase in water bills.